Alabama Layoffs — August 2014

 | Harsco Metals & Minerals | Birmingham | 51 | Closure |

-Leading the list was Labcorp at its Birmingham facility, reporting 57 affected workers.
+The largest notice was filed by Labcorp at its Birmingham facility, reporting 57 affected workers.
 Harsco Metals & Minerals followed with 51 workers.

 Trend & Outlook

-The filings reflect a easing in workforce disruptions across Alabama, with filings falling below both recent and year-ago levels.
-The Manufacturing sector warrants close attention heading into the next period.
+The trends suggest a easing in workforce disruptions across Alabama, with filings falling below both recent and year-ago levels.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Alabama.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Alabama WARN notices, browse layoffs by state, or download the full dataset.